YujunZhou/yujunzhou.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp; One first-author paper has been accepted by Nature Machine Intelligence!
-- *2024.08*: &nbsp; One first-author paper has been accepted by EMNLP Findings 2025!
+- *2025.08*: &nbsp; One first-author paper has been accepted by EMNLP Findings 2025!
 - *2025.08*: &nbsp; I’m excited to share that I have extended my internship at Tencent AI Lab！
 - *2025.05*: &nbsp; I joined Tencent AI Lab as a research intern this summer!
 See you in Seattle！
 - *2025.05*: &nbsp; One Paper is accepted by ACL Findings 2025!